krzkrzkrz/elm.foo.pub/arch/install/index.md

 genfstab -U /mnt >> /mnt/etc/fstab
 ```

-## Change root into the new system:
+## Change root into the new system

 ```shell
 arch-chroot /mnt